Azure/azure-powershell/src/ResourceMover/docs/Az.ResourceMover.md

 ## Az.ResourceMover Cmdlets
 ### [Add-AzResourceMoverMoveResource](Add-AzResourceMoverMoveResource.md)
+Creates or updates a Move Resource in the move collection.

 ### [Get-AzResourceMoverMoveCollection](Get-AzResourceMoverMoveCollection.md)
+Gets the move collection.

 ### [Get-AzResourceMoverMoveResource](Get-AzResourceMoverMoveResource.md)
+Gets the Move Resource.

 ### [Get-AzResourceMoverUnresolvedDependency](Get-AzResourceMoverUnresolvedDependency.md)
+Gets a list of unresolved dependencies.

 ### [Invoke-AzResourceMoverCommit](Invoke-AzResourceMoverCommit.md)
 Commits the set of resources included in the request body.